 - Concrete masonry units are bigger than conventional bricks, it’s cheaper to put a CMU system.

-- Galvanized steel reinforcements strengthen the CMU walls helping it to bear more weight without cracking.
+- Galvanized steel reinforcements strengthen the CMU walls helping them to bear more weight without cracking.

-- CMU wall has an excessive tolerance for heavy loads, helps a stone going through different bricks, plaster and tile constructing components.
+- These types of walls have an excessive tolerance for heavy loads, helps a stone going through different bricks, plaster, and tile constructing components.

-- CMU wall are additionally useful in areas that have extreme climates such as hurricanes and tornadoes.
+- They are additionally useful in areas that have extreme climates such as hurricanes and tornadoes.

 - Furthermore, the durability of CMU systems extends the lifetime of buildings and minimizes the necessity for constant maintenance.